pamelarussell/radtools/cran-comments.md

 ## Downstream dependencies
 There are no downstream dependencies.

-## Tests and examples require local data
+## Some tests require local data
-Tests and examples are passing locally, but are not run as part of the check because they use local image data.
+We have included two small datasets so that examples and some tests can be run, but many other tests rely on larger local image datasets and are skipped on CRAN.